hans0228/myNodeAngular2ProjectTemplate/README.md

 - add unitOfWork pattern.
 - rename the js script folder name from "node_modules" to "lib".
 - add the task to deploy to azure web service in gulp.
+- upgrade the angular 2 to latest version.